getbraincloud/braincloud-docs/docs/api/2_capi/client/deregisternetworkerrorcallback.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-toProfileId | The id of the player who is being sent the event eventType | The user-defined type of the event. eventData | The user-defined data for this event encoded in JSON.
+evId | The event ID
+eventData | The user-defined data for this event encoded in JSON.